qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 errors concerning these features are reported as well as errors introduced in the current edit session.

-The :guilabel:`Gap check` will check for gaps between neighbouring polygons.
+The |checkbox| :guilabel:`Gap` check will check for gaps between neighbouring polygons.

 .. _figure_gapcheck: